th2-net/th2-read-db/README.md

 # Publication

 The read-db publishes all extracted data to MQ as raw messages in CSV format.
 The alias matches the **data source id**.
-Message might contain property `th2.csv.override_message_type` with value that should be used as message type for the row message
+Message might contain properties
+* `th2.csv.override_message_type` with value that should be used as message type for the row message
+* `th2.read-db.execute.uid` with unique identifier of query execution
+* `th2.pull_task.update_hash` with hash of source and query configuration used pull query execution

 # gRPC